warpdesign/pcx-js/README.md

 ## What's missing

-This was a simple experiment and does not support any paletted PCX files nor files using a transparency channel.
+PCX-js loader does not support 1/2 bit files or files with an alpha channel.